-The Company is a mobile-native security software and services company dedicated to securing the Enterprise of Things.
-Based in Waterloo, Ontario, the Company was founded in 1984 and operates in North America, Europe, Asia, the Middle East, Latin America and Africa.
-The Company trades under the ticker symbols "BB" on the Toronto Stock Exchange ("TSX") and "BBRY" on the NASDAQ Global Select Market.
+BlackBerry is an enterprise software and services company focused on securing and managing endpoints in the Internet of Things ("IoT").
+Based in Waterloo, Ontario, the Company was founded in 1984 and operates in North America, Europe, Asia, Australia, the Middle East, Latin America and Africa.
+The Company's common shares trade under the ticker symbol "BB" on the Toronto Stock Exchange ("TSX") and the New York Stock Exchange ("NYSE").
+The Company transferred the listing of its common shares from the NASDAQ Global Select Market to the NYSE during the third quarter of fiscal 2018.